 If we can forget about the Eiffel Tower for just a second, Mont Saint-Michel might just be France’s most iconic monument.
-The mystical Mont Saint-Michel is a medieval town in Normandy that rises from the sea like a phantom.
+And if you haven’t heard o fit before, now is the time to get inspired for our next trip to the land of baguettes and berets.
+The mystical Mont Saint-Michel is a mesmerizing medieval town in Normandy.
+The unbelievable heritage site seems to rise from the sea like a phantom, like an illusion right before your eyes.
 Yep, I’m not kidding: it’s pretty much an entire village in the middle of the beach.

 Tips for Visiting Mont Saint-Michel